 Primarily we have divided the project into two main tasks.
 The first one is Java SDK development, and the second one is Python SDK development.
 Each part corresponds to the separate milestone, named accordingly.

-Firstly, we have divided the project as two main tasks: one is Java SDK development, and the second one is Python SDK development.
-Each consists of two milestones: first is developing the whole functional part and then writing unit tests and documentation preparation and finalization.
-We work in a team of 4 developers concentrating on back-end blockchain development in particular.
+Each milestone consists of two steps.
+The first is to develop the whole functional part, while the following is to write unit tests along with documentation preparation and finalization.
+We worked in a team of 4 developers concentrating on back-end blockchain development in particular.

-At the moment, wrappers for all main contracts of the Celo Protocol have been finished and are ready for the test phase.
+At the moment, wrappers for all main contracts of the Celo Protocol have been finished and successfully held the test phase.
 Wrappers represent a separate class where all the main requests for the contract are already registered.
 Therefore, the user does not need to re-write requests, he will simply use our class (wrapper), which will greatly speed up and simplify the whole work.

 Challenges we faced

-The Eth Account library is the most suitable for transaction formation.
+The Eth Account library was chosen as the most suitable for transaction formation.
 Yet, due to the uniqueness of the transaction body in Celo blockchain, we had to customize this library so that we could construct our own transaction and sign it.

 Another difficulty was to write utils of various kinds.
 Utils are methods that hash data or help to convert one data type to another and therefore represent one of the main functionality of the whole kit.
-That is why, we needed to spend a great amount of time to study the existing SDK precisely and only then implement utils in the Python SDK.
+That is why we needed to spend a great amount of time to study the existing SDK precisely and only then implement our utils in the Python SDK.